 We already have auto-updates on mobile, laptops, browsers.
 Let's do this for servers, too.
 (And while we're at it, schedule regular reboots just for kicks.)

 Ok, so we got rid of regular users, root users, and we're auto-applying software updates on a regular basis.
 Our job here is done!
 Let's get rid of the entire security team!

 You know what happens when you have a security team?
 You are telling everybody else that "security" is the job of the "security team", so why should they worry their little head about the cybers?

 Security is everybody's responsibility; hire security experts into every team!

 Yep.
 Get over yourself.
-"Dormant cyber pathogens" and "open cyber doors" are terrible and laughable and what kind of idiots are coming up with those terms, but for better or worse, "cyber" is the word that the public understands to mean all the other things that we pretend we imply or ascertain through osmosis from our cyber twitters.
+"Dormant cyber pathogens" and "open cyber doors" are terrible and laughable and what kinds of idiots are coming up with those terms, but for better or worse, "cyber" is the word that the public understands to mean all the other things that we pretend we imply or ascertain through osmosis from our cyber twitters.

 "Cyber" is the word that your CEO, your board of directors, your VPs, and your users hear and understand.
 A major task in information security is to communicate with people.
 So use the right language, even if you throw up in your mouth a little when you say "cyber attack".

 And finally, my craziest idea yet.
 Focus.
 Stop doing all the things.
 Stop spinning, take a time out, sit down, and figure out exactly what your biggest threats are, what your biggest weak spots are, and what, if anything, you can do about that.

 Identify four or five major initiatives that meaningfully reduce your attack surface and will stop your attackers' mode of operation.
 Then, shift all your resources to those tasks.

 Yes, there will be a moment where the internet is on fire, and script kitties submit bug bounty reports, but is that the most important thing for your understaffed team to focus on?